jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 This is my first deep dive into OpenSSL and boy oh boy is it complicated and not well documented.
 Unfortunately that means I can't explain a ton of the reasoning behind the decisions I made in my code.
 It's mostly like that because that's what I found that works.

 AndroidPay sends a JSON payload to a server.
-In that payload are 3 things the tag, the ephemeralPublicKey, and the encryptedMessage (the data).
+In that payload are 3 things the *tag*, the *ephemeralPublicKey*, and the *encryptedMessage* (the data).
 On the server side we need the private key which is the companion to the public key that AndroidPay used to encrypt everything.
-With those 4 things we can then decrypt the encryptedMessage.
+With those 4 things we can then decrypt the *encryptedMessage*.

 Step 1
 ------

 We need to get the private key that resides on the server into a format that OpenSSL can use.
-It along with the ephemeral public key will be used to generate a shared key that can decrypt the message.
-The documentation says that the private key given in the example is created in the [PKCS8](https://tools.ietf.org/html/rfc5208) format.
+It, along with the *ephemeralPublicKey*, will be used to generate a shared key that can decrypt the message.
+The Java example Google provides has a private key which is created with the [PKCS8](https://tools.ietf.org/html/rfc5208) format.
 Luckily
-OpenSSL has a handy container for that called `PKCS8_PRIV_KEY_INFO` and the nice thing is that it allows us to use `BIO` which is OpenSSLs IO wrapper to read the key into the `PKCS8_PRIV_KEY_INFO` format.
-We can also leverage `BIO`s simple base64 decoding capabilities.
+OpenSSL has a handy container for that called `PKCS8_PRIV_KEY_INFO` there are also methods that allow us to use `BIO` which is OpenSSL's IO wrapper to convert the base64 encoded key into the `PKCS8_PRIV_KEY_INFO` format.

 ```c
 PKCS8_PRIV_KEY_INFO *p8;